taunoe/grove-vision-ai/README.md

 ## What it is

-Grove Vision AI Module contains camera (OV2640) and two microcontrollers.
+Grove Vision AI Module contains a camera (OV2640) and two microcontrollers.

-- **Himax HX6537-A** is an ultra-low power, high performance microcontroller designed for battery-powered TinyML applications.
+- **Himax HX6537-A** is an ultra-low-power, high-performance microcontroller designed for battery-powered TinyML applications.
 - **BL702** 32-bit RISC CPU

 In addition, there are two sensors:

-- Micropone
+- Micropone MSM261D3526H1CPM
-- 3D Accelerometer nad gyroscope,  6-axis Inertial Measurement Unit (IMU)
+- 3D Accelerometer and gyroscope,  6-axis Inertial Measurement Unit (IMU)

-Dual 7-pin hraders are compatible XIAO series boards.
+Dual 7-pin headers are compatible XIAO series boards.

 Operating Voltage 5v.